 11.3.2.2 Call termination by dispatchers

 A dispatcher entitled to terminate the call can be a mobile subscriber or a fixed line subscriber.
-The dispatcher may use out-of-band DTMF messages as a means for the control of the call termination, if it is a mobile dispatcherDTMF tones, if it is a fixed line dispatcher.
+The dispatcher may use out-of-band DTMF messages as a means for the control of the call termination, if it is a mobile dispatcher.
+The dispatcher may use DTMF tones or the signalling option specified in ETSI TS 103 389 [19], if it is a fixed line dispatcher.